 On the other hand, if the hedge instrument expires, is sold, settled or exercised, or at the moment that the hedge instrument does not comply with the required accounting criteria for hedges, the hedge is terminated in a prospectively manner and the balances recorded in the equity are transferred to the income statements during the hedged item's term.

 Embedded derivatives -

-According to SBS rules, as of December 31, 2017 and 2016, the Fund does not hold any financial instrument with embedded derivatives that must be separated.
+As of December 31, 2018 and 2017, the Fund does not hold any financial instrument with embedded derivatives that must be separated.

 (h) Available-for-sale and held-to-maturity investments -